markrickert/App-Display-Page/Readme.md

 * In any post or page, insert the following shortcode: ```[ios_app id="1234"]``` (where "1234" is your application's App Store ID).
 * You can also specify a download link like this: ```[ios_app id="1234" download_url="http://www.yourlinktrackerurl.com"]```
 * Save the page and check out the result!
+* You can also enter your iTunes Affilliate code (and an optional campaign ID) to automatically convert all links over to the affiliate referral.

 # Advanced usage: